cverluise/patentcity/docs/US_ANNOTATION_GUIDELINES.md

 ##### Specific cases

-- *Format 3:* the format 3 corresponds to a format that is very close the format 3 describes above (see example 1)
+- *Format 3:* the format 3 corresponds to a format that is very close the format 3 describes above.
+See example 1.
-- *Format 4:* the standard case which is structured with a dedicated field named: inventor(s) (example 2)
+- *Format 4:* the standard case which is structured with a dedicated field named: inventor(s).
+See example 2.
 - *Deceased:* in some rare case, the inventor is dead and an administrator is designated.
-Only the (dead) inventor should be labeled then (see example 3)
+Only the (dead) inventor should be labeled then.
+See example 3.

 !!! example "Examples"